You can use the toolkit-maven-plugin to implement a phased release on a Spring Cloud,

 target:

 appId: # The ID of the application.
-The plug-in deploys the application identified by the specified ID.
+The plug-in deploys the application that is identified by the specified ID.
 If you do not specify this parameter, the values of namespaceId and appName are used to identify the application to be deployed.

-namespaceId: # Optional.
-The microservices namespace where the application is to be deployed.
+namespaceId: # (Optional) The microservices namespace where the application is to be deployed.
 If the value of appId is unavailable, the values of namespaceId and appName can be used to identify the application to be deployed.

-appName: # Optional.
-The name of the application.
+appName: # (Optional) The name of the application.
 If the value of appId is unavailable, the values of namespaceId and appName can be used to identify the application to be deployed.